wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 <br>

 ## Part Two - Coding
 In this part, we're going to focus solely on the Html and Css building blocks.
 We might need a little bit of Javascript too, but it will be minimal.
-In Part Three, we'll learn how technologies like Bootstrap, Angular, and React impact what we're building here.
+In Part Three, we'll learn how other technologies like Bootstrap, Sitecore SXA, Angular, and React impact what we're building here.

 <br>